Lake Okareka

 • Room for many tents on grassed areas

-The campsite is managed by local volunteers from the Lake Ōkareka Community Association under contract to the Department of Conservation.
+The campsite is managed by the Lake Ōkāreka Community Association under contract to the Rotorua Lakes Council.
+Fees will be collected.

 Directions

-Drive east out of Rotorua city on state highway 30 towards Whakatane for 3km.
-Take a right turn onto Tarawera Road at the large roundabout and drive for about 4.5km and turn left onto Ōkareka Loop Rd.
-Once you reach the settlement of Ōkareka turn left onto Miller Road and continue for 2km.
-The turn-off to the Ōkareka campsite is on the right where the sealed road ends.
+Drive east out of Rotorua city on State Highway 30 towards Whakatane for 3km.
+Take a right turn onto Tarawera Road at the large roundabout and drive for about 4.5km, and turn left onto Ōkāreka Loop Rd.
+Once you reach the settlement, turn left onto Miller Road and continue for 2km.
+The turn-off to the Ōkāreka campsite is on the right where the sealed road ends.
 (Access to the campsite is sealed.)

 Know before you go